-|Besides National's masterpiece, the HRO, another series of receivers produced by National accounted for a lengthy production history.
+|Besides National's masterpiece, the HRO, another series of receivers produced by National Company, Inc. were very popular and accounted for a lengthy production history.
 The NC-100 Series "MOVING COIL" Receiver production spanned from 1936 up to 1949.
 Another masterpiece?
-Certainly the design of the "MOVING COIL" method for band change used in the NC-100 receivers impressed the commercial operators of the late thirties with modified versions being used by the CAA in airports around the country (even as late as post-WWII.)
-The NC-100XA version impressed the U. S. Navy whose WWII demand for increased performance with low Local Oscillator radiation spawned the famous RAO family of wartime receivers.
+Certainly the design of the "MOVING COIL" method for band change used in the NC-100 receivers impressed the commercial operators of the late thirties with modified versions being ordered by the Bureau of Air Commerce and the CAA for use in airports around the country (even as late as post-WWII.)
+The NC-100XA version impressed the U. S. Navy who ordered special versions with low Local Oscillator radiation that became the famous RAO family of WWII receivers.
 Even post-WWII buyers could still purchase the descendants of the NC-100 in the modernized NC-240D receivers.
-This web-article details all of the various members of the NC-100 family and it became an extensive family that grew as National up-graded and improved the receiver over its 13 years of production history. - Henry Rogers - March 19, 2012|
+This web-article details most of the various members of the NC-100 family and it became an extensive family (over sixty different variations) that grew as National up-graded and improved the receiver over its 13 years of production history. - Henry Rogers - March 19, 2012|

 COIL" COMMUNICATION RECEIVERS